U.S. News Rankings

 |Ranking score and category|

 Olivet College is a private institution that was founded in 1844.
-It has a total undergraduate enrollment of 1,128, its setting is rural, and the campus size is 56 acres.
-It utilizes a other-based academic calendar.
-Olivet College's ranking in the 2013 edition of Best Colleges is Regional Colleges (Midwest), 62.
-Its tuition and fees are $21,971 (2012-13).
+It has a total undergraduate enrollment of 1,116, its setting is rural, and the campus size is 56 acres.
+It utilizes a semester-based academic calendar.
+Olivet College's ranking in the 2014 edition of Best Colleges is Regional Colleges (Midwest), 52.
+Its tuition and fees are $23,021 (2013-14).

 |School mission and unique qualities (as provided by the school):|

-Olivet College is the responsible choice for students who seek a quality liberal arts education, want to develop the knowledge and skills to become professionally successful, and who are committed to making a positive difference in the world.
-Dedicated to its values-based mission of Education for Individual and Social Responsibility, Olivet integrates responsibility throughout its entire curriculum and 100 percent of students participate in service learning.
-Olivet is regularly named to the Presidents Higher Education Community Service Honor Roll by the Corporation for National and Community Service.
-With an ongoing focus on outstanding academics, a friendly, serene community and affordable costs Olivet provides its 1,150 students exceptional value in a distinguished environment.
-These qualities enable the college to develop graduates who are highly sought after by employers and graduate schools.
-In fact, the college's placement rates for both are high.
-Consistent with its Congregational roots, Olivet was one of the first colleges in the United States to admit women and minorities, by charter, on an equal basis with men.
+For nearly 170 years Olivet College has equipped its students to succeed in life.
+By forming a partnership with each student, Olivet places them at the center of an assessment process designed to help unlock and develop the skills necessary to successfully reach their goals.
+Students are challenged to take responsibility for their own learning and personal development.
+Olivet also fosters an understanding of the importance of service to others and the community as students prepare for their roles as successful professional and civic leaders.
+Dedicated to its values-based mission of Education for Individual and Social Responsibility, Olivet integrates "responsibility" throughout its curriculum.
+In recognition of this commitment, the college is regularly named to the President's Higher Education Community Service Honor Roll by the Corporation for National and Community Service, the highest federal honor a college or university can receive for its dedication to service.
+With an ongoing focus on outstanding academics, a friendly, supportive community and affordable cost, Olivet provides its 1,100 students exceptional value in a distinguished environment.
+These qualities enable the college to graduate young adults who are sought after by employers and graduate schools - in fact, the college's placement rates for both are high.
+Olivet was one of the first colleges in the United States to admit women and minorities, by charter, on an equal basis with men.
 Still today, Olivet has one of the most diverse student populations of any private college in Michigan.
-The college's student body is made up of a strong mixture of first-generation college students, students from urban and rural environments, and students of all socioeconomic backgrounds, with 50 percent qualifying for Federal Pell Grants.
-This provides a tremendous experience and advantage for Olivet graduates over those from other private colleges.
-Under President Steven M. Corey, Ph.D., the college community is working toward its new vision, "Charting the Course for Olivet College 2020 and Beyond".
+Olivet consists of first-generation college students, students from urban and rural environments, and students of all socioeconomic backgrounds, with more than 50 percent qualifying for Federal Pell Grants.
+This provides Olivet graduates a tremendous, real-world experience over those from other private colleges.
+Under President Steven M. Corey, Ph.D., the college is working toward its new vision, "Charting the Course for Olivet College 2020 and Beyond."
 This multi-year plan involved input from all of the college's constituents - including students, faculty, staff, alumni, administrators and trustees - to identify and implement key objectives in charting the course for the future of Olivet.
 Among these objectives, a traditional liberal arts core curriculum is equally prioritized in combination with professional vocations such as insurance and risk management, criminal justice, the natural and physical sciences, education, business administration and more.
-In addition, the college places a strong focus on the residential experience provided to its students, recognizing the education students receive outside of the classroom is as equally important as the education they receive in the classroom.
-Olivet remains as dedicated today, as it was at its founding, to providing the opportunity of a quality liberal arts education and career preparation regardless of financial means, and will continue to offer this unique educational experience well into 2020 and beyond.
+In addition, the college places a strong focus on the residential experience provided to its students, recognizing the education students receive outside of the classroom is equally important as the education they receive in the classroom.
+Olivet remains as dedicated today, as it was at its founding, to providing the opportunity of a quality liberal arts education and career preparation regardless of financial means, and will continue to offer this unique educational experience well into the future.